I'll call it for 25, but you just put it in there right after number 24.

 Now she wants to take people who could be, and we don't know, who could be terrorist among those illegal aliens and give them the validation of having a driver's license, allowing them to move through our society as we can do now very freely.

-And I I think if she does that, she's basically risking our national security.
+And I think if she does that, she's basically risking our national security.

 No question about it.

-But she said that uh she does she did say she wanted to engage Al Qaeda by being in combat with them.
+But she said that she did say she wanted to engage al-Qaeda by being in combat with them.

-Well, I hope she doesn't get what she's asking for, because we here in Western New York had remember well the rate of the Lockowana Six when three hundred FBI agents and a couple hundred more police officers raided what was a terrorist cell for reasons of national security.
+Well, I hope she doesn't get what she's asking for because we here in Western New York had remember well the raid of the Lackawanna 6 when 300 FBI agents and a couple hundred more police officers raided what was a terrorist cell for reasons of national security.

 You talk about it all the time.